open-pioneer/trails-openlayers-base-packages/.changeset/hip-donkeys-wonder.md

 Cancel selection requests that are no longer needed.
-If the user starts another selection while a request is still running, the previous request is cancelled and only the results of the most recent selection are .
+If the user starts another selection while a request is still running, the previous request is cancelled and only the results of the most recent selection are used.